KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/lazyload/README.md

 ## Scenario

 Multiglom B2B, vendor of the CRM suite Manjok for small businesses, got a couple of customer complaints about performance problems in the finance module.
-Investigations have shown that the problem is related to invoices, especially if there are many.
-Due to the fact how invoices are stored it takes too much time for loading, even if the user is only interested in the overview and not in the details.
+Investigations have shown that the issue is related to invoices, especially if there are many.
+Due to the fact how invoices are stored it takes too much time to load them, even if the user is only interested in the overview and not in the details.

 The goal is improving the invoice list view performance without affecting the application functionality.